halfmarble/hm-panelizer/README.md

 ## TODO

-Here is a list of features we want to add:
+Here is a list of features we definitively want to add:

-- KiCad BOM conversion to popular PCB house (JLC, PCBWay, Oshpark, etc.) formats
+- KiCad BOM conversion to popular Pcb house (JLC, PCBWay, Oshpark, etc.) formats
 - panelize parts placement

+And here is a list of wish features we would like to see:

+- speed optimizations (rendering and panelization)
+- GUI for setting colors of Pcb layers, themes
+- scrollbars
+- support both horizontal and vertical mouse bites at the same time
+- standard output/error redirected to the progress panel to track the debug logs
+- render component parts
+- 3D rendering

 ## Need help?